phseiff/github-flavored-markdown-to-html/README.md

                         look for.
 Please note that this won't have any effect unless you inject the darkreader .js library into the generated html; doing so is not included in this module.
+  -x EXTRA_CSS [EXTRA_CSS ...], --extra-css EXTRA_CSS [EXTRA_CSS ...]
+                        A path to a file containing additional css to embed into the final html, as an absolute path or relative to the working directory.

 ```